ssnaveenprakash/Assembly/x86_64/README.md

 * **Little Endian** - LSB is stored at lowest address
 * **Big Endian** - MSB is stored at lowest address

+### One's complement , Signed , Unsigned
+* We cannot represent negative numbers using '-' sign infront of a number as we do it in paper. so we have to instruct the computer that a number is negative or positive.
+* So we represent negative numbers using One's complement notation

 ## GAS Assembly

 ### Structure of an assembly program